praxes/praxes/doc/api/io/spec.rst

 .. class:: SpecScan

    A class providing high-level access to datasets associated with a scan in a "spec" data file.
-It inherits :class:`ReadOnlyDict`.
+It inherits :class:`Mapping`.

    .. attribute:: attrs

-      A :class:`ReadOnlyDict` instance containing the metadata for the scan.
+      A :class:`Mapping` instance containing the metadata for the scan.

    .. attribute:: data